Rhode Island Bitcoin & Blockchain Legislation

 Active Bills — 2026 Session

-Currently under consideration in the RI General Assembly
+Currently under consideration in the RI General Assembly.
+Click any bill number to read the full text.

 Studying Blockchain's Potential — Legislative Commission

 Creates a special legislative commission to study blockchain and cryptocurrency.
-Studies applicability of blockchain technology for use cases such as voting, land registries, and public records.
-Evaluates tax implications, revenue opportunities, and cost efficiencies.
+Evaluates applicability for voting, land registries, public records, tax implications, revenue opportunities, and cost efficiencies.
 Interim report January 2027; final report January 2028.

 Rhode Island Economic Growth Blockchain Act